Make Things Well

 • Positive self-talk.
 Redirect negative thoughts by reframing them.

-• Visualization.
-Pay attention to all senses and visualize positive images.
+• Visualization and sensory grounding.
+Pay attention to your five senses and visualize positive images.
 For example, imagine the sounds, smells, and sights of a calming scene.

 • Self-care.
 Go for a walk, engage with your religion/spirituality, journal, read a book, take a nap or bath, listen to music.
 Do something that feels good!

-• Mental Health Continuum Model.
-The mental health self-assessment tool helps identify your current mental health status and provides relevant resources.
+• Mental Health Continuum Model (MHCM).
+This tool helps identify your current mental health status and provides relevant resources.

 • 9-8-8: Suicide Crisis Helpline